-Volunteer adoptions are established through the form titled Adopt-a-Highway Agreement for Volunteers.
+Volunteer adoptions are established through the form titled Application for Adopt-a-Highway Volunteer Group (DOT Form 520-032).

 Each volunteer organization participating in the program shall have a designated leader or coordinator.

 All participants shall be at least 15 years of age.